grammyjs/website/site/docs/advanced/transformers.md

 The last invoked transformer function is a built-in caller that does things like JSON serialization of certain fields, and eventually calling `fetch`.

-There is no equivalent of a `Composer` class for transformer functions because that's probably overkill, but if you need it, you can write your own.
+There is no equivalent of a `Composer` class for transformer functions because that’s probably overkill, but if you need it, you can write your own.
 PR welcome! :wink:

 ## Installing a Transformer Function